• Skip to primary navigation

 Follow with the stock and Worcestershire sauce and continue stirring over the heat until the mixture has thickened.

-Stir in frozen peas and a bay leaf then take off the heat.
+Stir in frozen peas and a bay leaf then take the meat mixture off the heat.

 Add the mashed sweet potato to the top of the filling and spread out with a fork.